Robotaxi is live in four metros and covers 1,190 square miles

-Tesla's unsupervised Robotaxi service operates in four metros as of late May 2026: Austin, the Bay Area, Dallas, and Houston, with a total fleet that hit roughly 25 vehicles in late April.
+Tesla's unsupervised Robotaxi service operates in four metros: Austin, the Bay Area, Dallas, and Houston, with combined coverage of roughly 1,190 square miles.

 What happened

-The Austin geofence expanded twice in our reporting window.
+The Austin service area expanded twice this spring.
 In late March 2026, Tesla extended the unsupervised service area into parts of downtown Austin, the first time the autonomous fleet was permitted north of the Colorado River.
 By early May, the service began operating unsupervised during evening hours for the first time, moving beyond the daylight-only restriction.
+Downtown grids and night driving are the hard cases, and the fleet took both on within six weeks.

 In April 2026, Tesla launched unsupervised Robotaxi in Dallas and Houston, taking the service from one city to four.
-By late April, Electrek reported the cumulative unsupervised fleet had reached about 25 vehicles across the Texas cities.
-Combined coverage now spans 1,190 square miles: Austin at 244, the Bay Area at 890, Dallas at 31, and Houston at 25.
+By late April, Electrek reported the cumulative unsupervised fleet had reached about 25 vehicles across the Texas cities, with coverage spanning Austin at 244 square miles, the Bay Area at 890, Dallas at 31, and Houston at 25.

 Our take